btcpayserver/btcpayserver-doc/docs/FAQ/General.md

 ## Webhook format is not bitpay compatible?

 Webhooks are not meant to be compatible with bitpay API.
-There's two seperate IPNs in BTCPay Server.
+There's two seperate IPNs (in BitPay terms: "Instant Payment Notifications") in BTCPay Server.

 * Webhooks
-* notifications (In BitPay terms: "Instant Payment Notifications")
+* notifications

-Where Webhooks are the GreenField Events and Notifications are Bitpay events.
+Where `Webhooks` are the Greenfield Events and `Notifications` are Bitpay events.
 Use `Notification URL` when creating an invoice through Bitpay.

 To read more on this question ; [Source](https://github.com/btcpayserver/btcpayserver/discussions/2282)

-To read more on [GreenField API ](https://docs.btcpayserver.org/API/Greenfield/v1/)
+To read more on [Greenfield API ](https://docs.btcpayserver.org/API/Greenfield/v1/)

-For guidance howto process a webhook in PHP, please check out the following [example script](https://github.com/btcpayserver/btcpayserver-greenfield-php/blob/master/examples/webhook.php).
+For guidance on how to process a `Webhook` in PHP, check out the following [example script](https://github.com/btcpayserver/btcpayserver-greenfield-php/blob/master/examples/webhook.php)

 ## How can I backup my BTCPay Server?